 Kids Own Publishing worked together with students from Westbreen Primary School and PVGC to develop and publish a book entitled Goodbye Primary, Hello High School.
 This book written and illustrated by young people on transition is to be used by feeder primary schools, PVGC and community agencies, to improve the transition experience for young people.
 (See below)

 - Project Steering Group

-Members support the development, implementation and evaluation of the Project and come from PVGC, feeder primary schools and community agencies.
+Cross-sectoral members supported the development, implementation and evaluation of the Project and come from PVGC, feeder primary schools and community agencies.

 Pascoe Vale Girls’ College (PVGC) is a State Government secondary school for girls in the northern suburbs of Melbourne with over 1100 students.
 The school is undergoing a period of significant change under the leadership of new principal, Kay Peddle.
 The former principal retired in 2015 at the age of 85, having been in the role since 1980.

 The School attracts students from a wide geographical area and diverse cultural backgrounds.
 In recent years there has been a change in the cultural and socio-economic background of students attending the School.
 30% of students are now of Arabic speaking background.
 This cohort represents a greater proportion of those at risk of disengagement from education, compared with non Arabic speaking students at the school.

 The JTD Moreland Project arose out of PVGC’s identified need to:

 - build the capacity of the school to better support students and their families;